iljoobaek/Lidar_curb_detection/source/lidar_based/capture/README.md

-# Lidar_curb_detection
+# From pcap to binary files

 ## Build the program by cmake
-Set the dst directory for bin files
-Set the filename of the pcap
+Set the dst directory for bin files and the filename of the pcap